 (Above) Lord Mayor Tomas MacCurtain on a Ford tractor- MacCurtain Family Collection.

-(Above) Portrait of Terence MacSwiney, Lord Mayor of Cork.
+(Left) Portrait of Terence MacSwiney, Lord Mayor of Cork.

-(Above) Terence MacSwiney's funeral procession through the streets of Brixton London 1920.
+(Above) Terence MacSwiney's funeral procession through the streets of Brixton, London 1920.

 (Above) Cumann Na mBan group outside the courthouse with W.T.
 Cosgrave, President of the Executive Council, Washington St. Cork.
 (Note the graffitti on the left hand column, 'God Save The King').

 This material consists of letters, minute books, photographs related to the work of sisters May and Lil Conlon, who were leading members of the Cumann na mBan in Cork.
 This archive is particularly interesting, highlighting the role women played in the events that led to Irish independence.
 This material was acquired by the museum directly from the family in 2007.